KeithPiTsui/WWDC-Downloader/README.md

 ### 3rd Party libraries
 I purposely avoided using external libraries as much as possible to expose myself to as many parts of AppKit and Cocoa as possible.
 Even AFNetworking?!
 I wanted to understand how it could be done with only NSURLSession as Apple seem to stress its usefulness and importance.
 So, only one 3rd party library is included as a shortcut to parse the html - Hpple (https://github.com/topfunky/hpple)

-## Where does the data come from?
+### Where does the data come from?
-- Apple for PDFs, Videos, Code
+- Apple for Inital WWDC Session Data, PDFs, Videos, Code
 - NSHipster - ASCIIwwdc full-text transcripts api ([http://asciiwwdc.com](http://asciiwwdc.com))

 ### Where is the data stored?